 Taking over an existing project is never an easy job.
 The client had some concerns about the stability of the application and a list of possible bugs they noticed, however that was not the final list of issues.
 We agreed with the client that we will start working on the project - get familiar with the code, write down the product requirements and test the actual state of the application to determine whether we are able to finish within the timeline given.

-Our team consisted of the client as a backend developer and 2 Frontend developers, a tester and a product owner on our side.
-There were some challenges in coordinating the work between Backend and Frontend, but we were always able to agree with the client on next steps.
-Another challenge was the existing code itself, as it was using the old react with an architecture that had some space for improvement.
+Our team consisted of the client as the backend developer, two frontend developers, a tester, and a product owner.
+Coordinating the work between the backend and frontend was a challenge, but we were always able to agree on next steps.
+Another challenge was the existing code, which was using an old version of React with an architecture that had room for improvement.